hyPiRion/valheap/README.md

 * Extremely secure – If someone is able to get into the machine valheap runs on, chances are everything in the store has been compromised.
 (But perhaps you have bigger issues if someone is able to get into it)
-* A database – You can only get, put and delete values.
-You cannot iterate over them, list them, do queries on them and so on.
+* A database – You can only get, put, delete and list values.
+You cannot iterate over them, do queries on them and so on, without doing it manually and non-transactionally.
-* Efficient – You should probably not hook this up to systems with "millions of requests per second".
-(But you could try!)
+* Efficient – You should probably not hook this up to systems with "millions of requests per second" (but you could try if you want to).
 * Used to store big things.
 The server should be able to keep the thing you store in memory.